JustinSUF/rosetta-linux-asahi/README.md

-# Hacked RosettaLinux that runs on Asahi Linux
+# Rosetta that runs on Asahi Linux
 ## A 4k-page kernel is required

 ### Download: